Why Is Your Cellular/Mobile Data So Slow? – Reasons and Fix it

 Overview of the Problem: Why is My Internet So Slow?

+An average person spends around three hours on their cellphone in a day.
 People rely on their mobile devices for various tasks throughout the day.
 From checking email and social media to streaming music and movies, our phones and tablets have become essential in their lives.
 So when the internet connection starts running slowly, it can be extremely frustrating.

 There are several reasons why your mobile internet connection might be running slow.
 Below is an insight into the most common reasons for slow internet, so have a look at them: